top of page

 Religion

 From the 13th century, Mongolia had religious freedom, and people could practice religions such as Shamanism, Buddhism, Christianity, and Islam.
-Mongolians live very close to nature and understand how to care for it; the original Mongolian religion was shamanism.
+Mongolians live very close to nature and understand how to care for it; the original Mongolian religion was shamanism. sustainable travel

 This was practiced from the time of the Huns and the 13th century.
-The shaman leader gave Chinggis Khan his mane.
+The shaman leader gave Chinggis Khan his mane. sustainable travel

 The third time Buddhism spread in Mongolia was from Tibet in the 16th century.
 Mongolian Buddhism is in many ways; however, there are enough distinct features to refer to Mongolian Buddhism practice.